cjgibson/mechkbot/README.md

 hwsbot
 ======

-Scripts that are used on /u/mechkbot created by the mods of /r/hardwareswap modified for /r/mechmarket by /u/thelectronicnub
+Scripts that are used on /u/mechkbot created by the mods of /r/hardwareswap modified for /r/mechmarket by /u/thelectronicnub and /u/Iacoizumi